docker/docs/content/guides/admin-set-up/finalize-plans-and-setup.md

 [Docker Scout](manuals/scout/_index.md) is a solution for proactively enhancing your software supply chain security.
 By analyzing your images, Docker Scout compiles an inventory of components, also known as a Software Bill of Materials (SBOM).
 The SBOM is matched against a continuously updated vulnerability database to pinpoint security weaknesses.
 To get started, see [Quickstart](/manuals/scout/quickstart.md).

-### Ensure supported version of Docker Desktop
+### Ensure you're running a supported version of Docker Desktop

 > [!WARNING]
 >
 > This step could affect the experience for users on older versions of Docker Desktop.

 Existing users may be running outdated or unsupported versions of Docker Desktop.
-It is highly recommended all users update to a supported version.
+It is highly recommended that all users update to a supported version.
 Docker Desktop versions released within the past 6 months from the latest release are supported.

 It's recommended that you use a MDM solution to manage the version of Docker Desktop for users.
 Users may also get Docker Desktop directly from Docker or through a company software portal.